OlivierBlanvillain/SlickChair-report/content.md

 In order to coordinate the overall conference peer review process, we organised it as a chronological sequence on phases.
 Each phase has a set of interfaces enabled during the time frame allocated to this phase.
 We identified the following seven phases that may correspond to the workflow of a small conference: *Setup, Submission, Bidding, Assignment, Review, Notification and Finished*.

-In addition to the configuration of enabled interfaces, each phase is defined with a function to generate emails, and function to generate an optional warning:
+In addition to the configuration of enabled interfaces, each phase is defined with a function to generate emails, and function to generate an optional warning.

     case class Phase(
       configuration: Configuration,